US STOCKS-Wall Street lower for 2nd day; healthcare is sole gainer

 By Sinead Carew

-NEW YORK, March 4 (Reuters) - U.S. stocks were lower on Wednesday, putting indexes on track for a second straight day of declines after a recent rally, with healthcare stocks the only bright spot after a U.S. Supreme Court hearing and a cancer drug approval.
+NEW YORK, March 4 (Reuters) - U.S. stocks were lower on Wednesday, with indexes on track for a second straight day of declines after a recent rally, with healthcare stocks the only bright spot after a U.S. Supreme Court hearing.

-Equities had surged in February and both the Dow and S&P hit record highs on Monday, when the Nasdaq surpassed the 5,000 level for the first time in 15 years.

-“The markets are in a wait-and-see mode after hitting record highs,” said Alan Gayle, senior investment strategist and director of asset allocation at RidgeWorth Investments in Atlanta.

-There is a flurry of economic data due in the rest of the week, culminating with the Labor Department’s February payrolls report, which investors will use to gauge the timing of the first Federal Reserve interest rate hike in years.

-The S&P 500 healthcare index was up 0.22 percent as investors bet that the Supreme Court may lean toward the Obama administration’s view on the Affordable Care Act after the court heard a second major challenge to the law.
+The S&P 500 healthcare index rose 0.31 percent as investors bet that the Supreme Court may lean toward the Obama administration’s view on the Affordable Care Act after it heard a second major challenge to the law.

 “I think that hearing assuaged fears - at least for now - that we were headed for overturning of Obamacare,” said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.

-The U.S. economy continued to expand across most regions and sectors from early January through mid-February, the Fed said Wednesday in its Beige Book report.
+After a sluggish start to 2015, the broader equities market had surged in February, and both the Dow and S&P hit record highs on Monday, when the Nasdaq surpassed the 5,000 level for the first time in 15 years.

+“It’s less about the recent economic data and more where we are today, and it’s more about looking forward to monetary policy changing as well,” said Stephen Massocca, chief investment officer at Wedbush Equity Management LLC in San Francisco.

-Earlier in the day, other data continued to point to a slowly accelerating U.S. economy, increasing the likelihood the Fed will hike interest rates at some point this year.
+Economic data continued to point to a slowly accelerating U.S. economy, increasing the likelihood the U.S. Federal Reserve will begin to hike interest rates at some point this year.

+Bob Evans Farms shares fell 22.4 percent to $46.30 after the restaurant and packaged food company said it was not looking at selling or spinning off its food-products business and was evaluating strategic options for all or part of its real-estate assets.

-Abercombie & Fitch slumped 14.3 percent to $20.55 after the teen apparel retailer’s quarterly profit fell by a third.
-American Eagle Outfitters rose 7.3 percent to $15.90 after better-than-expected fourth quarter sales.
+Abercombie & Fitch slumped 12.8 percent to $20.92 after the teen apparel retailer said its quarterly profit fell by a third.
+But fellow apparel retailer American Eagle Outfitters jumped 8.3 percent to $16.05 after better-than-expected fourth quarter sales.